aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 The full v2.8 docs came out to 1,111 chunks at around 1,100 characters each.

 One more thing had to be filtered out by hand: the changelog.
-It is high-volume, low-conceptual-value text, and it was outranking the real concept pages, it landed at rank one for "What is a CalcJobNode?", which is exactly the question this pipeline exists to answer.
+It is high-volume, low-conceptual-value text, and it was outranking the real concept pages — it landed at rank one for "What is a CalcJobNode?", which is exactly the question this pipeline exists to answer.
 Release notes and the API reference are both excluded from the corpus now for the same reason.

 ### Picking an embedding model